cbzheng/wow-homepage/content/publication/zheng2020evaluating/index.md

 - Visualization
 title: Evaluating the Effect of Enhanced Text-Visualization Integration on Combating Misinformation in Data Story
 url_pdf: https://arxiv.org/pdf/2205.11911.pdf
+summary: An empirical study investigating the possibility of different interface designs in raising people's awareness of misinformation in data stories.
 ---

 <!-- {{% callout note %}}